department-of-veterans-affairs/vets-website/va-gov/pages/health-care/index.md

   <div class="link">
     <a href="#"><b>How to Apply</b></a>
-    <p>Get instructions for how to prepare and apply for VA health care online, by phone, mail, or in person.</p>
+    <p>Get instructions for how to prepare and apply for VA health care online, by phone, by mail, or in person.</p>
   </div>

   <div class="link">